tml/wcm-io/public_site/src/site/markdown/maven.md

 http://search.maven.org/#search|ga|1|g%3A%22io.wcm%22

-Snapshots releases are available on the Sonatype snapshot repository - use at own risk!
+Snapshots releases are available on the Sonatype snapshot repository - use at your own risk!

 https://oss.sonatype.org/content/repositories/snapshots/io/wcm/